hgoldstein95/reflective-minimal/README.md

 ```
 heap: 15.06 (6.74--23.38) & 9.10 (8.23--9.97) & 9.18 (7.96--10.39)
 ```
 where the first value is the unshrunk example, the second is the result of QuickCheck's generic shrink, and the last is the result of the Reflective Generator's shrink.

 (Note that the Hypothesis numbers in the paper are not re-run, but taken directly from their experiment.)

 ### 4. Replicating the package.json shrinking example.

-Build the project (with optimizations) and then `cat` `demo-min.json` into the `package-json-exe` shrinker program.
+Build the project and then `cat` `demo-min.json` into the `package-json-exe` shrinker program.

 ```
-stack build --ghc-options -O2; cat examples/demo-min.json | stack exec -- package-json-exe
+cat examples/demo-min.json | stack run -- package-json-exe
 ```

 This prints the shrunken example, as shown in the paper.